 - Help your child use playdough to make the letters of the alphabet or numbers.

 - Give your child opportunities to use letters of the alphabet in different forms – on blocks, magnetic letters that stick on the fridge, and puzzle pieces.

 - Cut out or draw pictures of basic household items – chair, table, TV, wall, door and so on – then write the items’ names on separate pieces of paper.
 Ask your child to match the name of the item to the picture.

-- Encourage your child to tell you about his drawings and help your child write down the words he uses to describe them.
+- Encourage your child to tell you about her drawings and help your child write down the words she uses to describe them.